Karen Biggs - Chief Executive

 “We aim to ensure our service models are flexible and responsive to the changing needs of the local communities in which they operate.
 We also deliver added value by working proactively with partner organisations on a local and national basis.”

-Gary has worked for phoenix futures in a variety of roles since 2003, and became director of operations in 2017, he has overall responsibility for our prison, community and residential services across England and Scotland.
-Together with heads of departments and middle managers, he ensures our services are delivered to the highest standards, and continuously improve and innovate to meet the needs of those who access them.
+Gary has worked for phoenix futures in a variety of roles since 2003, and became director of operations in 2017.
+He has overall responsibility for our prison, community and residential services across England and Scotland.
+Together with heads of departments and middle managers, he ensures our services are delivered to the highest standards, and continuously improves and innovates to meet the needs of those who access them.

 James Armstrong - Director of Innovation and Marketing